 FAN SHOP, MUSEUM & STADIUM TOURS

-There is a fan shop called Folenshop at the stadium (in front of the Westtribüne) for all your green and black souvenirs (10am-6pm, Mon-Fri; 10am-4pm, Sat; matchdays until one hour after the end of the match).
+There is a fan shop called Folenshop in the Borussia-8-Grad building (in front of the Westtribüne) for all your green and black souvenirs (10am-6pm, Mon-Fri; 10am-4pm, Sat; matchdays until one hour after the end of the match).
 There's also a branch in the city centre in the Minto Shopping Arcade (Am Minto 3, 41061 Mönchengladbach;10am-8pm, Mon-Sat).

 A 1,150m² museum called Folenwelt was opened in 2019 at the stadium in association with club sponsor Puma.
 Split into nine chronological zones, the exhibits are spread out over 1,150m² and trace the club's history from its 1900 origins through to the present day.
 Visitors can choose their own interactive guide

 including club legend Rainer Bonhof, World Cup winner Christoph Kramer and former Nordkurve 'fan leader' Sven Körber.
 Adults/concessions/children under13 €12/€10/€7; 10am-6pm, Wed-Sat; 10am-4pm, Sun & Public Holidays.
 Further Information about ticket prices can be found here.